 Pricing directly impacts scalability and data management decisions, especially for teams ingesting large volumes of logs, metrics, or traces daily.

-To summarize the pricing for Coralogix vs Sumo Logic vs CubeAPM:
+Here’s a pricing calculation summary for Coralogix vs Sumo Logic vs CubeAPM:

 Cost for Small Teams (~30):